 German diplomat.
 Chairman of the Munich Security Conference (Wehrkunde).
 Also Global Head of Government Relations, Allianz SE.
 He was German Ambassador to the Court of St. James’ (United Kingdom) and to the USA.
 He was the EU’s Representative in the Troika negotiations on the future of Kosovo and State Secretary at the German Foreign Office.

-Program Manager of the “Energy” program at Ifri since 2006.
+Program Manager of the “Energy” program at Ifri from 2006 to 2014.
 She was a Visiting Fellow at the Centre Français sur les Etats-Unis (CFE/IFRI) while working at the Center for Strategic and International Studies (CSIS) in Washington DC, focusing on space policy issues within the Homeland Security program.

 Head of the program “Health and Environment: from Security and Safety Issues to New Governance Options” and researcher at the Defense Research Unit (LRD) at Ifri.
 She contributes to Ifri’s foresight projects on future conflicts and investigates the issues of stabilization and post-conflict resolution in the African continent.

-Senior Executive Vice-President of EDF, member of the newly set-up EDF’s Group Management Committee.
+Member of the supervisory board at Naftogaz of Ukraine.
+Former Senior Executive Vice-President of EDF and member of the newly set-up EDF’s Group Management Committee.
 He was Deputy Chief Financial Officer of EDF in charge of treasury, financing and M&A. He was Chairman & CEO of London Electricity plc, which he developed into what became EDF Energy plc.
 He was Director of EDF Generation and Engineering.
 In charge of the development of the EDF’s group gas businesses, he negotiated the cooperation agreement signed with Gazprom.
 He graduated in Engineering (Ecole Polytechnique, Paris), in Economics (Ecole Nationale de la Statistique et de l’Administration Economique) and in Political Science (IEP, Paris).